dargilco/github-issue-tracker/gh_issues/README.md

 List open GitHub issues in repositories azure-sdk-for-python, azure-sdk-for-net, azure-sdk-for-java, azure-sdk-for-js.
 Only issues with labels AI Projects, AI Model Inference are shown.
-You first need to set the environment variable GITHUB_TOKEN.

 options:
   -h, --help            show this help message and exit